Kyrremann/kubectl-eksporter/README.md

 kubeflow-eksporter
 ==================

-> A simple Ruby-script to export k8s resources
+> A simple Ruby-script to export k8s resources, and removes a pre-defined set of fields for later import

 ## Usage